tom-pollak/notes/INT1/Local Search.md

 - We can sometimes just use the function we are optimizing
 - Provides feedback to our algorithm of how “good” the solution is

+### Problem Warping

+> Important to consider how algorithms will behave in presence of different gradients

+- Warping fitness landscape to improve the outcome of the search

+## Representation

+**Representation Bias:** Multiple ways to encode data, means it's more likely to be found by the search algorithm